 - The flow of goods and service, called Real Flow

 Real Flow of income implies the flow of factor services from the household sector to the business sector and the corresponding flow of goods and services from the business sector to the household sector.

-In macroeconomics, a circular flow model can be classified into three categories depending upon their field of scope.
+In macroeconomics, a circular flow model can be classified into three categories depending upon their field of scope as given below.

-The circular flow model in two sector economy is a hypothetical concept which consists of only two aspects, household and business sector.
-The state of equilibrium in the two sector economy is defined as a situation in which no change occurs in the levels of income (Y), expenditure (E), and output (O).
+The circular flow model in the two-sector economy is a hypothetical concept which consists of only two aspects, household and business sector.
+The state of equilibrium in the two-sector economy is defined as a situation in which no change occurs in the levels of income (Y), expenditure (E), and output (O).

 This means that the expenses made by the households become the source of income for the business entities.
 The entities transfer the income to the factor owners to attain the factors of production.
 Further, the factor owners spend this income on goods and services produced by the business entities.
 This leads to a circular movement of income and expenditure in the economy.